Card to Impossible Location by TCC Magic and Harry Yang

 BAM_magic says...

 The routine is best suited for close-up or parlor shows, with a low difficulty level and a reset time of 1-3 minutes.
-I award it a 90% for its fun factor and clever handlings.
+I award it a 90%—it's a worthwhile investment with multiple magical moments and suitability for both adult and children's audiences.

 John Carey says...

-Card to Impossible Location creates unforgettable moments when a signed card appears somewhere truly unreachable, emphasizing that the strongest magic is often the simplest when performed with conviction.
+Card to Impossible Location creates unforgettable moments when a signed card appears somewhere truly unreachable.
+The strongest magic is often the simplest when performed with conviction.

 steventaputoro says...